samkasman/kompress/README.md

 ## Usage

 1. Launch the application
-2. Click anywhere to select PNG, JPG, MOV, or MP4 files
+2. Click anywhere to select media files (PNG, JPG, MOV, MP4, WAV, MP3, AAC, FLAC, M4A, OGG, WMA)
 3. Files will automatically be compressed
+4. Adjust compression settings via the settings icon in the top-right corner
-4. Output files appear in the same directory as the source
+5. Output files appear in the same directory as the source

 ## File Conversion

-- **PNG → JPG**: Compressed with quality 85
+- **PNG/JPG → JPG**: Compressed with configurable quality (default: 6, range: 1-8)
-- **JPG → JPG**: Recompressed with quality 85
-- **MOV → MP4**: H.264 codec, CRF 22, medium preset
+- **MOV/MP4 → MP4**: H.264 codec with configurable CRF (default: 22, range: 18-28), medium preset
-- **MP4 → MP4**: Recompressed with H.264, CRF 22
+- **WAV/MP3/AAC/FLAC/M4A/OGG/WMA → MP3**: Compressed with configurable bitrate (default: 320 kbps, options: 128, 192, 256, 320 kbps)

+All settings are adjustable via the settings drawer (top-right icon).
 Output files are saved in the same directory as the source with `-compressed` suffix.

 ## Project Structure